EasyAbp/Abp.EventBus.Boxes.Dtm/README.md

 This implementation uses DTM's [2-phase messages](https://en.dtm.pub/practice/msg.html) to support ABP event boxes in the [multi-tenant & multi-database scene](https://github.com/abpframework/abp/issues/10036).

-You should see the [DTM docs](https://en.dtm.pub/guide/start.html), which will help to understand this module.
+You should see the [DTM docs](https://en.dtm.pub/guide/start.html), which help to understand this module.

 ## Differences From the ABP's Default Event Boxes